Double Platinum (film): Plot

-Kayla reluctantly agrees to go to New York City with Olivia, who makes futile attempts to build a relationship with her daughter.
-Olivia introduces Kayla to her industry contacts, and with Olivia's strong recommendation and Kayla's talent, she is quickly signed to a recording contract.
+Kayla reluctantly agrees to go to New York with Olivia, who makes futile attempts to build a relationship with her daughter.
+Olivia introduces Kayla to her industry contacts, and with her strong recommendation and Kayla's talent, she is quickly signed to a recording contract.
 While beginning to record her first album, Kayla continues to live with Olivia in her penthouse apartment, with Olivia trying not to behave like an overbearing stage mother as she pursues success.
-Kayla then begins a steamy romance with a handsome older music executive, Ric Ortega (Allen Payne) whom her mother does not trust and warns against, but, Kayla ignores her mother.
-Despite her growing success and initial hit single, Have You Ever?, Kayla continues to harbor bitter feelings towards Olivia, which boil over during their record label's Grammy Party.
-After Kayla's performance, Olivia is asked to perform by the head of the label, causing Kayla to resent her mother for "stealing her spotlight".
-Kayla's moves in with Ric.
-However, after discovering that Ric revealed her true parentage to the press and betrayed her, just as her mother had warned, Kayla dissolves their relationship.
+Kayla then begins a steamy romance with a handsome older music executive, Ric Ortega whom her mother does not trust and warns against, but Kayla ignores her.
+Despite her growing success and initial hit single, "Have You Ever?", Kayla continues to harbor bitter feelings towards Olivia, which boil over during their record label's Grammy Party.
+After Kayla's performance, Olivia is asked to perform by the head of the label, causing Kayla to resent her for "stealing her spotlight".
+Kayla then moves in with Ric.
+However, after discovering that Ric revealed her true parentage to the press and betrayed her, Kayla breaks up their relationship.
 Kayla, feeling regretful, follows her mother to her cabin, where Olivia is finding refuge from the scandal.
 As they spend time at the cabin and truly communicate for the first time, the women begin to finally understand each other.
 Eventually, Kayla processes her feelings about her mother and her decision to leave the family.
 The movie closes with Olivia and Kayla returning to St. Louis for a concert Kayla is giving.
 As the show draws to a close, she calls her mother to the stage and they perform the duet, Love Is All That Matters.
 Kayla's friend and family look on from the audience.

 The movie was a Nielsen ratings success, debuting at #16 for the week.
-Initially airing on ABC, the telefilm has since been syndicated by VH1, MTV, BET, Centric and TV One (U.S. TV channel) where it still is a recurrent favorite.
+Initially airing on ABC, the telefilm has since been syndicated by VH1, MTV, BET, Centric and TV One where it still is a recurrent favorite.